Time Out Group

-Time Out Group is a global media and hospitality company.
+Time Out Group is a British media and hospitality company.
 Its digital and physical presence comprises websites, mobile editions, social media, live events and markets.
 Time Out covers events, entertainment and culture in cities around the world.

 Time Out was established in 1968, by founder Tony Elliott and has developed into a global platform across 333 cities and in 59 countries.
 Time Out Market was launched in 2014 in Lisbon.

 History

 The original Time Out magazine was first published in 1968 by Tony Elliott with Bob Harris as co-editor, and has since developed into a global platform across 333 cities and 59 countries.
 The magazine was a one-sheet pamphlet with listings for London.
 It started as a counter-culture publication that had an alternative viewpoint on issues such as gay rights, racial equality, and police harassment.
 Early issues had a print run of around 5,000 and evolved to a weekly circulation of 110,000.
 One of the editors in the 1970s was Roger Hutchinson.

 The brand was expanded to North America with Time Out New York magazine also known as TONY in 1995 followed by Time Out New York Kids in 1996.
 The success of taking the Time Out brand abroad led to the expansion of the magazine worldwide.
 The brand grew to include travel magazines, city guides, and books.

 Time Out was able to withstand print competition; however, its late integration of a digital platform during the online revolution proved to be a challenge.
 When Time Out New York launched it did not have a website and was competing against well-established online publications such as Citysearch and The Village Voice.
 The company; however, continued to expand with licensing of the brand and in 2009 launched its iPhone app in New York and then London, which was sponsored by Smirnoff, enabling the app to be free of charge.

 Financial loss and the necessity to expand the Time Out brand led Tony Elliott to sell half of Time Out London and 66 percent of TONY to private equity group Oakley Capital in May 2011.
 Under new ownership, the company expanded the brand digitally through partnerships with software companies to develop a common online platform for the brand and to create multi-city mobile applications.
 The company continued to grow digitally and launched an iPad app for New York and London in July 2012.
 The iPad app was initially sponsored by MasterCard.

 In July 2015, Time Out Group announced a £7 million investment in Flypay, a pay-at-table mobile app that will integrate its technology into Time Out's media platform.

 In June 2016, Time Out Group underwent an initial public offering and trades under the symbol TMO on London's AIM stock exchange.